kodie/lyric-paper/README.md

 ```

 ## Return
-Here's an example of the the response will look like:
+Here's an example of what the response will look like:

 ```
 {